-While then-opposition Senator Gustavo Petro had been denouncing ties between the AUC and members of the coalition and government of then-President Alvaro Uribe since 2002, the scandal did not break until 2006 after seized computers from demobilized paramilitary warlord “Jorge 40” showed the paramilitaries had signed pacts with politicians to “refound the motherland.”
+Opposition Senator Gustavo Petro has been denouncing ties between the AUC and members of the coalition and government of then-President Alvaro Uribe since 2002, but the scandal did not break until 2006 after seized computers from demobilized paramilitary warlord “Jorge 40” showed the paramilitaries had signed pacts with politicians to “refound the motherland.”

 Since then, more than 60 congressmen and seven governors have been convicted for their use of paramilitary intimidation to get elected into office.
 Some 140 more former congressmen have pending investigations against them.